ZhijiaoGao/Programming-Course/README.md

-# Random Dot Motion Experiment
+# Random Dot Motion Experiment Modification

 ## Description
 This repository contains HW 7: A modified version of our in-class experiment.